Practicing Justice Series

 - October 16, 2019

 - Values guide our decisions, impact our perspectives, and shape our experiences.
 In identifying and sharing values, we create opportunities to engage and connect with people of diverse backgrounds in meaningful ways.
-Join Keilah Jacques, SOURCE assistant director, for a session on how the construction of shared values is a starting point for social justice in action.
-This session aligns with the SON commitment to creating an inclusive community that facilitates engagement among diverse populations both internally and externally.
+The construction of shared values are a starting point for social justice in action.